eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 ## Unique Title {#title}

-The object title is globally unique.
-This makes it easy to reference objects when using plain-text markup: you just write the title in `[[wikilinks]]`.
+The page title is globally unique.
+This makes it easy to reference pages when using plain-text markup: you just write the title in `[[wikilinks]]`.

 **Examples:** [MediaWiki][mediawiki]